 The area is also known for its extravagant resorts like the Acqualina Resort & Residences on the beach.

 If you want to save money on your South Florida vacation, consider getting the Miami sightseeing day pass.
 It’s a customizable travel pass that you can get for one to five days.

 You can use this pass for more than 35 popular attractions like the Seaquarium, Everglades airboat tour, Jungle Island, and more.
-It will save you up to 55 percent on admission costs on activities in Miami, Fort Lauderdale, and Key West.
+It can save you up to 55 percent on admission costs on activities in Miami, Fort Lauderdale, and Key West.

 2. Vizcaya Museum and Gardens

 The Vizcaya Museum and Gardens is worth adding to your list of family activities in South Florida because the house and grounds are gorgeous.